dxcore35/obs-Calendar/README.md

-# Obsidian inserting of Calendar
+# Inserting of the linked Calendar with all your daily notes

 This script does the following: